 The need for organizations to understand security has never been higher, unfortunately bad assumptions have lead to many sites being left very vulnerable to attack.

 OpenConcept developed this best practices guide to provide a starting point to look at when thinking about the security of your website.
 Much of the information required to secure Drupal is common across most web servers, so even if you are not currently using the Drupal CMS, this document may be useful.
 There is of course a technical element, but many of the principals are things which need to be understood clearly by everyone.

-This document now available through a Attribution-ShareAlike Creative Commons License and it is my hope that it become a living document.
+This document now available through an Attribution-ShareAlike Creative Commons License.
 There will inevitably be changes and modifications which will need to be made, so please contribute back suggestions.

 Download the eBook now from Amazon.

-Security need to be regularly re-evaluated.
+Security needs to be regularly re-evaluated.
 This document does not include coding best practices, but there are many references included in this document for those looking to learn more.